Germany's Next Topmodel season 17

 The seventeenth season of Germany's Next Topmodel aired on German television network ProSieben from 3 February to 26 May 2022.

 This is the first season where the maximum age limit was removed, allowing contestants of all ages (lowest age limit still being 18) to enter the contest.
+Historically, this is the Top Model season to date to cast Barbara Radtke, 68, the oldest contestant, and Wiebke Schwartau, 1.95 m, the tallest female contestant, in the entire franchise.

 The winner of this season was 18-year-old Lou-Anne Gleissenebner from Klosterneuburg, Austria.
 Her prizes include: